 How many times have you watched sport on the TV and marvelled at the impressive achievements of the various sportsmen and women?
 Whether it’s on the football pitch, running track or in the swimming pool, there’s something almost superhuman about what these athletes can do.
 Of course, there is some natural talent in there, along with an astronomical amount of hard work and a healthy diet.
 However, research has shown that certain sleeping patterns could also play a big part in reaching the higher echelons of sporting success.
 We look at just how important sleep pattern is for sportspeople.

-They studied 20 female hockey players and asked them to perform a series of 20 metre sprints in shorter and shorter times.
-They found that performance for early risers (referred to as larks) peaked at midday, whilst late risers (owls) peaked at around 8PM.
+They studied 20 female hockey players and asked them to perform a series of 20-metre sprints in shorter and shorter times.
+Taking inspiration from animal sleep patterns, they found that performance for early risers (referred to as larks) peaked at midday, while late risers (owls) peaked at around 8PM.
 Those somewhere in between peaked at around 4PM.

 Spanish teams notoriously do well in the Champions League and this could be due to their sleep cycle.
 They largely have a biphasic sleep cycle, where they sleep for a couple of hours during the day and are awake later at night.
 This means that they are at peak performance during the evening when the Champions League games are played.